stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 this purpose.

-To accommodate indirect delegation management models (such as ICANN's RRR model), the parent's designated notification target may forward NOTIFY(CDS) messages to the registrar, e.g. via EPP or by forwarding the NOTIFY(CDS) message directly.
+To accommodate indirect delegation management models (such as ICANN's RRR model), the parent's designated notification target may relay notifications to the registrar, e.g. via an EPP call, or by forwarding the NOTIFY(CDS) message directly.
 The same is true also for NOTIFY(CSYNC).

-JOHANI: Why do we need this?
-If the registrar supports receiving
-JOHANI: generalized notifications it should be announced via publication of
-JOHANI: a suitable endpoint.
-Why introduced NOTIFY-forwarding?

 # The DSYNC Record {#dsyncrdtype}